Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 _randomat_secretsanta_damagepenalty_penalty_ - Default: 0.3 - The outgoing damage penalty factor.
 A value of `0.3` means a 30% penalty for a total of 70% of normal damage done.

 ### *Flipped Screen*
-Flips the target player's screen so everything appears upside-down
+Flips the target player's screen so everything appears upside-down.

 ### *Grow Player*
 Causes the target player to grow larger in size.

 #### ConVars
 _randomat_secretsanta_grow_scale_ - Default: 1.5 - The growing scale factor.
 A value of `1.5` means 150% of normal size, a 50% increase.

+### *Less Ammo*
+Causes the target player to use twice as much ammunition when firing their gun.

 ### *Move Slowly*
 Reduce's the target player's movement speed.